nathanj29/BoostBehavior52AngleAerial/README.md

 ## Credits
 ChatGPT and ClaudeAI for helping to code everything.

 This [french article](https://www.cowcotland.com/articles/4639/marre-des-manettes-pourries-comment-bien-choisir-sa-manette-partie-1-les-joysticks.html) for explaining a lot about how stick input works, and how games handle them.
-It also helped making the clamping mechanic of the tool work perfectly as intended.
+It also helped making the clamping mechanism of the tool work perfectly as intended.